 In modern pop culture, a zombie is a soulless body (a corpse) that has been enlivened again by unknown forces.

 The belief in zombies originated in West Central Africa.
 In that region, the locals had a cult of a god in the shape of a python snake, which was called n'zumbi.
-They believed that witchws or houngan could reanimate the dead by imploring the god n'zumbi.
+They believed that witches, or houngan, could reanimate the dead by imploring the god n'zumbi.
 Apparently, this term could also be applied to mediums, ghosts, or spirit of the dead.

-Not only hougans can create zombies.
+Not only houngans can create zombies.
 The ghede (spirits of the dead that wear top hats) are also believed to be able to create zombies.

 Ethnobotanist Wade Davis, from Harvard University, studied the voodoo rite in Haiti.
-He concluded that zombies are people that have been drugged with a preparation made from various plants and a toxin from a Caribbean puffer (swellfish or blowfish).
+He concluded that zombies are people that have been drugged with a preparation made from various plants and a toxin from a Caribbean puffer (a kind of fish also known as swellfish or blowfish).
 The fish used is related to the fugu fish of Japan, a fish whose liver is poisonous and that only can be prepared by cooks authorized by a governmental institution.
 The people so drugged are then buried in a cataleptic state.
 Then they are exhumed, to the astonishment of the witnesses, and kept lethargic with new and subsequent doses of the concoction.